Fred Hodges (politician)

 Frederick Douglas Hodges CM (19 April 1918 - 21 July 1999) was a Canadian labour leader, civil rights activist, politician and humanitarian.
+Born in Saint John, New Brunswick, Hodges was the first visible minority elected in the Saint John City Council.

 Early life

 Hodges was born in Saint John, New Brunswick, Canada to Lloyd Hodges and Drusilla Oliver - descendants of Black Loyalists who arrived in New Brunswick in the 1780s following the American Revolution.
 In the 1940s, Hodges worked as a freight handler with the Canadian Pacific Railway.
 During the Second World War, he served for two years in the Royal Canadian Airforce as a radio-telephone operator in Yarmouth, Nova Scotia, Canada.

 Career

 Hodges maintained an active and long-running career in politics.

 In 1946, Hodges returned to work as a freight handler for the CPR, who had a collective agreement with the Winterport Lodge 797 of the Brotherhood of Railway, Airline and Steamship Clerks, Freight Handlers, Express and Station Employees.
 Hodges became the first Black member of Lodge 747 when the union amended their constitution to permit memberships for Black workers in 1947.
 He maintained his membership for over 50 years.
 In the 1950s, Hodges lobbied for the Saint John District Labour Council to establish a standing committee on human rights, becoming its first chairman.
 In 1964, he became the first Black president of the Saint John District Labour Council, and served for 11 years.

 In 1962, Hodges became a trustee within the New Brunswick Federation of Labour.
 In 1969, Hodges was elected the vice-president of the New Brunswick Federation of Labour for the counties of Saint John-Charlotte-Queens, serving for 6 years.
 Hodges was a founding member of the New Brunswick Association for the Advancement of Coloured People.
 He was also appointed to the New Brunswick Human Rights Commission.

-In 1974, Hodges ran as an official labour candidate and was became the first member of a visible minority to be elected as city councillor of Saint John.
+In 1974, Hodges ran as an official labour candidate and became the first member of a visible minority to be elected as city councillor of Saint John.

 Hodges' other memberships and roles included: